xmarva/floorplan-detection/README.md

 ### Models

 When you run server you should pass `--model` argument.

+The recommended model is Swin Transformer Cascade R-CNN, it goes as `cascade_swin`.

+This model uses a cascade of detectors that refine predictions step-by-step, making localization more precise.
+I use ResNet-101 as its backbone, so the model gets deep and detailed features from images, while staying efficient.
+The Feature Pyramid Network (FPN) helps spot objects of all sizes.

 Supported models are:
+- `cascade_swin`
 - `faster_rcnn`
 - `retinanet`